AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-usage.md

 <a id="opIdQuery_List Tenant Billing Cycles"></a>

-Returns the billing cycles for an account inferred from the account subscription.
+Returns the billing cycles for an account.
+The billing cycles returned is from Tenant's creation date until now, or last 12 months, whichever is less.

 <h3>Request</h3>